jackbicknell14/ga-notes/instructor-training.md

 - Housekeeping slide (loos and tea)
 - Doodle poll for one-to-one 15 minutes
 - End of day slack feedback
+- Review plans to cover missing gaps
+- Early check ins and set out expectations that its about personal progress
+- Tell students "Don't compare yourself."
+- Groups of threes, make left over twos into a four.

 ## Group work
 - Pair programming